buildcomplete/yellow-proto/readme.md

 Id|Test|Responsible
 -|-|-
-1|Response should be valid according to specification from all routes when interval contains no data (need to be agreed with customer, suggest respon=0 or header=404)|VJ
+1|Response should be valid according to specification from all routes when interval contains no data (need to be agreed with customer, suggest respon=0 or header=404)|CG
-2|Check that results are correct when having 'one' sample|VJ 3|Results are selected correct according to query terms (manually specify dataset and verify selection on borders)|VJ 4|Results are correct when have 'two' samples (especially check agreement of median)|VJ 5|Results is correctly loaded when comming from multiple datafiles (example, median across data from January and February should give result as agreed upon)|VJ
+2|Check that results are correct when having 'one' sample|VJ 3|Results are selected correct according to query terms (manually specify dataset and verify selection on borders)|VJ 4|Results are correct when have 'two' samples (especially check agreement of median)|VJ 5|Results is correctly loaded when comming from multiple datafiles (example, median across data from January and February should give result as agreed upon)|CG
-6|Perfomance of a single 'get' no requirements is made, what should it be?|CG 7|How many concurrent users will be on the system?|CH
+6|Perfomance of a single 'get' no requirements is made, what should it be?|CG 7|How many concurrent users will be on the system?|CG

 ## Additional specification needed to decide on requirements
 * how different will the queryes be?
 * can the results be cached? for instance for plots, the query might always asks for the timeranges of a full month, if so the result can be cached

 # Starting the application
 * Before starting the application [yellow_tripdata_2020-01.parquet](https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2020-01.parquet) must be copied to /storage/tripdata (It is not included in here)